vabuyia/AwesomeBooks-with-ES6/README.md

 ## About The Project

-> In this project, we restructure our Awesome books app code.
+> In this project, I restructure my Awesome books app code.
 The goal is to make it more organized by using modules.
 We will also practice the ES6 syntax that we have learned.

 ![screenshot](Assets/Screenshot1.png)
 ![screenshot](Assets/Screenshot2.png)